cargo-public-api/cargo-public-api/README.md

 # Usage

-## List public items
+## List public API

-This example lists the public items of the library that this cargo subcommand is implemented with.
+This example lists the public API of the library that this cargo subcommand is implemented with (before it was renamed to `public-api`).
 The example assumes that the git repository for the library is checked out to `~/src/public_items`.
 To print all items that make up the public API of your Rust library crate, simply do this:

 ```
 % cd ~/src/public_items